Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product: Preliminaries

 \subsubsection{Pushout products and monomorphisms}

 \begin{lemma} In a logos $\cE$, the cocartesian gap map of a pullback square of monomorphisms

 is a monomorphism. \end{lemma} \begin{proof} We can assume $X=1$ by working in $\cE\slice X$.
-Let's not assume that the square is a pullback yet but only that all maps are monomorphisms.
+Let us not assume that the square is a pullback yet, but only that all maps are monomorphisms (\ie that all objects are subterminal).
 We let $Y:=U\sqcup_WV\to 1$ be the cocartesian gap map.
 Using the universality of colimits, the computation of $Y\times Y$ expands in the colimit of the diagram

-When the diagram is cartesian (i.e. when $W=U\times V$), the dashed arrows are isomorphisms and the colimit of diagram is $U\sqcup_WV=Y$.
+When the diagram is cartesian (\ie when $W=U\times V$), the dashed arrows are isomorphisms and the colimit of diagram is $U\sqcup_WV=Y$.
 This proves $Y^2=Y$ and that $Y\to 1$ is a monomorphism. \end{proof}

 Of course, this pushout is the union of $U$ and $V$ in the poset of subobjects of $X$.

 \begin{lemma} In a logos, the pushout product of two monomorphisms is a monomorphism. \end{lemma}

 \begin{proof} By definition, the pushout product $(U\to A)\pp (V\to B)$ of two monomorphisms $u:U\to A$ and $v:V\to B$ is the cocartesian gap map of the following cartesian square: